Parametric multi-element coupling architecture for coherent and dissipative control of superconducting qubits: * Experimental setup

-The chip, shown in Fig.~\ref{fig:sample}, contains three qubits ($\text{Q}_1, \text{Q}_2, \text{Q}_3$), all connected to a single flux-tuneable coupler.
+The chip, shown in Fig.~\ref{fig:sample}, contains three qubits ($\text{Q}_1, \text{Q}_2, \text{Q}_3$), all connected to a single flux-tunable coupler.
 All qubits and the coupler are capacitively coupled to an individual resonator individually.
 Two resonators each are connected to either the right or the left feedline on the chip.
 The flux through the SQUID-loop of the coupler is generated using a grounded flux line.
 The chip is housed in a five-port box, with four ports being used for the two on-chip feedlines and one port being used for the coupler flux line.
 The parameters of the qubits $\text{Q}_1$ and $\text{Q}_2$, the coupler and resonator have been determined using standard characterization methods and are listed in Table~\ref{tab:params}.
 For the experiments in this work $\text{Q}_3$ is not used.
 We determine the decay rate $\Gamma_{f\rightarrow e} = \SI{6.3(0.7)}{\kHz}$ of $\text{Q}_1$ for the leakage recovery section by preparing the qubit in $\ket{f}$ and monitoring the evolution of the population in the first three states.
 The uncoupled frequencies of the elements used in this work are shown in Fig.~\ref{app:wC_flux}, the flux bias of the coupler used for implementing the different protocols is indicated by the vertical lines.
+The flux bias is chosen to maximize the effective coupling strength while ensuring that no leakage from other transitions is observed.
+Performing all operations in the same sequence can be done with the use of baseband pulses to move the coupler to the desired operation points during the parametric pulse, as for example implemented in~\cite{Chu2023}.